-TATUNG SYSTEM TECHNOLOGIES INC. has additionally prepared its parent-company-only financial statements as of and for the years ended December 31, 2022 and 2021, on which we and other auditors have issued an unmodified opinion with other matter paragraphs.
+TATUNG SYSTEM TECHNOLOGIES INC. has prepared its parent-company-only financial statements as of and for the years ended December 31, 2023 and 2022, on which we have issued an unmodified opinion.

 Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements